-The Rare Books unit of Special Collections contains more than 30,000 volumes, with strengths in theology, philosophy, Church history, English recusant history, and works written by or about members of the Society of Jesus.
+The Rare Books Division of Special Collections contains more than 30,000 volumes, with strengths in theology, philosophy, Church history, English recusant history, and works written by or about members of the Society of Jesus.
 Items of note include incunabula (books printed before 1501), including a leaf from the Gutenberg Bible, many works by the seventeenth-century Jesuit polymath Athanasius Kircher, works by Peter Ramus, and the 1662 Atlas maior of Joan Blaeu in eleven hand-colored volumes.

 Rare Book Image Bank (Digital)

 A growing repository of illustrations, decorative elements, and full text works from the Rare Book Collection, freely available for download.